Financial-Times/origami/README.md

 - Colour:
 	- All [deprecated colour usecases](https://github.com/Financial-Times/o-table/blob/533811d7f8673a7576a31608df8cd71777ff39d5/src/scss/_deprecated.scss) have been removed, ensure `o-table` colours are not used in your project.

+### How to upgrade from v5.x.x to v6.x.x?

+- The v6 release updates the dependencies `o-colors` and `o-typography`.
+Ensure your project  builds successfully and upgrade dependencies if required.

 ### How to upgrade from v4.x.x to v5.x.x?